The Very Beginning

 Darien by this point had given up and was laughing without restraint just as the girl in question stumbled into the Arcade.
 She took a quick glance around, finding no one she knew, and headed over to the front glass counter to get a cup of tokens for the games arena before the front doors.

 "So you going to go ask Sweetness her name, or are you just going to stare at her all afternoon?"
-Andrew lounged back in the bench, sipping a strawberry shake with one arm draped over the back over the bench as he, too, watched the blonde hunching over a fighting console game just beyond the tables of the dining area of the Arcade.
+Andrew lounged back in the bench, sipping a strawberry shake with one arm draped over the back of the bench as he, too, watched the blonde hunching over a fighting console game just beyond the tables of the dining area of the Arcade.
 She was totally focused, barely blinking with her little tongue sticking out, her fingers punching the buttons while her other hand yanked on the joystick, golden tails swishing back and forth as she sought to overcome all evil within the game.

 "I was opting for staring."
 Darien passed Andrew a meaningful look.
 He had never been comfortable around girls, avoiding them on principle now.
-He had a bigger picture to think about and having some girl distracting him with frivolous matters wasn't in the plan.
+He had a bigger picture to think about and having some girl distracting him with frivolous concerns wasn't in the plan.

 "Staring it is then."
 Andrew shrugged, not really caring too much.